-If a module or module component is failed in a first attempt, corresponding to a grade of 44% or lower, it can be repeated two times.
+If a module or module component is failed in a first attempt, corresponding to a grade of 44% or lower it can be, in general, repeated two times unless specified differently under the respective assessment type (see II Assessment Types).
 For single-component modules with one assessment, this assessment needs to be repeated.
-For single-component modules that have more than one assessment, each assessment needs to be repeated.
-For multicomponent modules where each module component has a separate assessment, only the assessment for the module components with a grade of 44% or lower will be repeated.
+For singlecomponent modules that have more than one assessment, each assessment needs to be repeated.
+For multi-component modules where each module component has a separate assessment, only the assessment for the module components with a grade of 44% or lower will be repeated.